 HOMEMADE BABY WIPE SOLUTION.

 I don’t really see the need to add soap to wipes.
 In the past I have added Castile soap.
 You know how much I love Castile soap.
 I’m currently obsessed with Almond Castile Soap for my DIY Foaming Hand Soap & DIY Foaming Hand Sanitizer recipes.

 I don’t really see a need for cloth diaper solution.
 I just use water.
 But if I did make one it would probably not have soap, just soothing oil and essential oil.
-My favorite for this right now is YL Seedlings Baby Oil because it’s just that…oil and soothing essential oils.
-I add YL Seedlings Baby Oil and sometimes YL Seedlings Baby Diaper Rash Cream if there’s any redness.

 MY HOMEMADE BABY WIPE SOLUTION RECIPE